 Solomon understood it to a large degree as well, though influenced by the traditions of his father and by the culture around him.

 The prophets understood it.
+Hosea.
+Micah.
+And others.

 They told us that grace, forgiveness, love, justice that cares for others, and peace are the way.
+And they also sometimes misunderstood God’s heart, and spoke from the perspective of divinely imposed punishment instead of recognizing Israel’s misfortunes as the natural consequences of refusing Divine protection.

 Jesus shows us the way.
 Jesus demonstrated this same truth as God in human form.